DCAN-Labs/abcd-hcp-pipeline/README.md

 #### Some current limitations:

+diffusion field maps are still a work in progress, as this data differs significantly between scanner makes.
+We will happily add new formats to the pipeline, so please post an issue if you run into fieldmap trouble.

 The ideal motion filtering parameters have not been robustly tested across repetition times or populations outside of adolescents.
 Additionally, automatic reading of physio data from bids format has not